AndrewGerstenslager/latex_resume/README.md

 # Professional LaTeX Resume

-A clean, modern resume template using the AltaCV class, customized for robotics and software engineering professionals.
+A clean, modern resume template using the AltaCV class, customized for my skillsets.
+I created this in order to version control my resume over time as an easier way to track versions.

 ## Features